Table of Contents

 Ayurvedic Properties and Action of Vidhara Roots

-The roots of plant are considered tonic and alterative in Ayurveda.
+The roots of the plant is considered tonic and alterative in Ayurveda.
 They are hot in potency.
 They are given to treat rheumatic affections and diseases of the nervous system.

 - Guna (Pharmacological Action): Laghu (Light), Sara (unsatable)